Marina's dollshouse miniatures

 From the marbled clay make a ball and flatten in to the work surface to get circle about 0.8 cm thick.

-Put template on the top and cut
+Put the template on the top and cut out

 Tailpiece: from black polymer clay make a tall trapeze about 1.2 cm long.
 Apply to the base as shown

 Chinrest: roll a ball from black polymer clay about 0.2 cm in diameter.
-With ball ended tool make a hollow.
+With the ball ended tool make a hollow.
 Apply to the base

-Fingerboard: roll black polymer clay into a log, flatten till 0.4 cm thick, put paper template on and cut.
+Fingerboard: roll some black polymer clay into a log, flatten till 0.4 cm thick, put paper template on and cut.

 Pegbox: apply two "wooden" stripes onto the sides of the fingerboard.